 - The population of a country may speak several languages.
 By clicking on a Swiss flag would the user arrive on a page with content in French, German, Italian or Romansh?
 It is a similar problem with the Belgian or Indian flags which also represent multilingual countries.

-- logically perhaps, the English flag would be the most appropriate choice to represent the English language but how many people outside of the British Isles recognise the single red cross of the flag of England as opposed to the union flag of Great Britain?
+- logically perhaps, the English flag would be the most appropriate choice to represent the English language but how many people outside of the British Isles recognize the single red cross of the flag of England as opposed to the union flag of Great Britain?

 - The Spanish national flag is most often used to represent the Spanish language but in Mexico there are more Spanish speakers than in the whole of Spain.
 Spanish is also spoken in many other countries including Argentina, Colombia, Peru, Venezuela and the United States.
 There are also important linguistic differences between European and South American Spanish which need to be addressed.